eddypopa361/onlyfindsrender/README_ADMIN.md

 Before deploying, verify:

+- [ ] Environment variables configured (shows clear error if missing)
 - [ ] Non-logged users see login screen at `/admin`
 - [ ] Logged non-admins see 403 error with logout option
-- [ ] Admins can view, search, and paginate products
+- [ ] Admins can view, search, and paginate products from Supabase
-- [ ] Product editing saves correctly to database
+- [ ] Product editing saves correctly to Supabase
 - [ ] New product creation works end-to-end
-- [ ] CSV import processes successfully
+- [ ] CSV import processes successfully into Supabase
 - [ ] ZIP image upload extracts and saves images
 - [ ] All help text appears in English
-- [ ] Public site behavior remains unchanged
+- [ ] Public site uses service role to read from Supabase
+- [ ] Old database no longer accessed anywhere in code
-- [ ] Image uploads optimize to WebP format
+- [ ] Migration script completed successfully

 ## Known Limitations